 By putting this first, I’m deviating a bit from conventional game design wisdom.
 Most Game Design Document guides say to include other things like characters or story elements first.
-But I’ve found as a game designer that thinking about the mechanics first is extremely important for one big reason, it answers the two important questions, “Is this even possible, and is this even fun?”
+But I’ve found as a game designer that thinking about the game mechanics first is extremely important for one big reason, it answers the two important questions, “Is this even possible, and is this even fun?”

 Maybe I’m a bit biased but I am a huge fan of games that have one incredibly interesting mechanic rather than a deep and moving story.
-Memorable mechanics are one of the reasons we’re still playing games like Asteroids, Pac-man, and even Pong.
+Memorable game mechanics are one of the reasons we’re still playing games like Asteroids, Pac-man, and even Pong.

-This is why I think it is important, especially for indie developers and game designers who don’t have a lot of resources at their disposal, to consider the integral mechanics going into your game.
+This is why I think it is important, especially for indie game developers and game designers who don’t have a lot of resources at their disposal, to consider the integral mechanics going into your game.

 Here’s an example from one of my projects.
 I had this idea for a 2D platformer where the only way you could kill enemies was by picking up a block and throwing it to deal damage.
 No weapons, no magical powers, just this block, and a throwing ability.
 The player could also manipulate some physics and do a couple of other things but that was the main idea.